Deposit Return Systems: an effective Instrument towards a Zero Waste Future

 2. DRS are one of the most efficient instruments to tackle plastic leakage into the oceans and the environment.
 DRS can reduce drink containers in the ocean by up to 40%.

-3. DRS for single-use items are a stepping stone towards more reuse, which is preferable to recycling.
+3. DRS for single-use items could be a stepping stone towards more refill and reuse (which are preferable to recycling), as the collection infrastructure is often the same.

 4. DRS result in net savings for municipalities and they do not imply extra costs for public institutions.